 The Feisty Acres Bobwhite Quail Release Program has been active since the spring of 2016 and hopes to continue on for seasons to come.
-Each season, 200 - 500 adolescent Bobwhite Quail are released on the farm.
+Each season, 200 - 300 adolescent Bobwhite Quail are released on the farm.
 Along with releasing birds, Feisty Acres aims to bring to light the importance of managing and preserving land that facilitates appropriate habitat for Bobwhite Quail and other native species on Long Island.
 All birds released are reported annually to the New York State Department of Environmental Conservation (NYS-DEC).
 Releases are held four to five times a year and anyone who is interested is invited to attend a release event.

 Perhaps.
 The biggest threat to Bobwhite quail populations on Long Island is lack of suitable habit.
 A covey of quail can roam anywhere from 80 - 200 acres and require land that has a well-established brushland and reliable water source.
 Smalls plots of land, such as backyards in suburban areas, do not provide satisfactory conditions for these birds to thrive.
 Preserved land, large public parks, and farms or vineyards with maintained hedgerows and pasture areas are best for Bobwhites.

-2. Do I need a special license to raise and release Bobwhites?
+- Do I need a special license to raise and release Bobwhites?

 Yes.
 Bobwhite quail are a native species to our area, so in order to raise these birds legally, one must obtain a Game Bird Breeders License from the NYS-DEC.
 Every year, people and businesses who have this license are required to fill out annual paperwork that details the amount of birds released and where they were released.
-For more information on obtaining this license, visit the NYS-DEC website.

-3. How does Feisty Acres raise their Bobwhites?
+- How does Feisty Acres raise their Bobwhites?

-4. When are release dates?
+- When are release dates?